 Mie Kocok Bandung is a famous noodle dish in Sunda.
 It is a steamed noodle eaten with kikil, bean sprouts, fried shallots, beef meatballs and sweet soy sauce.
 The specialties of this meal is that the broth is made up from beef's leg.
 Kikil is a thick cow hide at the foot area.
 The taste is rubbery, but many people like it.

-As I mentioned earlier, one vendor of Mie Kocok Bandung is at Suryani Dalam street.
+One vendor of Mie Kocok Bandung is at Suryani Dalam street.
 In less than 1 kilometer, there is another favorite vendor of this meal, at Jendral Sudirman street, near the post office.
 You also can find another vendor in the cart at Kartika Sari snack shop yard.

 The next famous snack in Bandung you should include in your Bandung shopping list is Batagor, an acronym of Baso Tahu Goreng (fried tofu filled with fish meat).
 Usually we eat it with peanuts sauce.
 You can add soy sauce, small sour orange or spicy chili sauce according to your taste.